 Note: The following overview is not exhaustive and is only intended as an indication.

 - Never share the login details for your Bitvavo account with anyone else.
 Bitvavo will never ask for your login details;

-- Never share the 2FA code from your Bitvavo account with others.
-Also never share your 2FA code with Bitvavo or someone who pretends to be Bitvavo.
+- Never share the 2FA code for your Bitvavo account with anyone else.
+Bitvavo will never ask for your 2FA code;

-- Never provide access to your device to someone else if you are logged in to your Bitvavo account on this device.
+- Never give someone else access to your device if you are logged on your Bitvavo account;

-- Check for grammatical errors in the email or on the website.
-Scammers often use sites such as Google Translate which tend to create a lot of grammatical errors.
+- Look for grammatical errors in emails or on websites.
+Scammers often use translation sites, which often contains grammatical errors.

 - Be careful when opening attachments included in an email.
-These might be harmful.
+These can potentially be harmful;

-- If a link to a website is included in an email, copy and paste it to your browser instead of clicking it directly.
-There is a possibility that the link does not direct you to the website you might expect.
+- If a link to a website is included in an email, copy and then paste it into your internet browser instead of clicking on the relevant one link clicks;

-- Always keep your operating system of your computer up-to-date.
+- Always keep your computer's operating system up to date;

-- If you intend to send digital currency to an external wallet, first look for information about this address online.
+- If you want to send digital currency to an external wallet, search online for information about this wallet address;

-- If you intend to transfer digital currency to an external wallet, send a small test transaction before transferring the entire amount.
-This prevents you from accidently transferring a large amount to a wrong address or an address that cannot be trusted.
+- If you want to send digital currency to an external wallet, first make a small test transaction and try to withdraw it from there before you send the entire amount.
+This will prevent you from sending large amounts to a wrong wallet address or a wallet address that turns out to be untrustworthy.

-If you notice unusual behaviour or if you are in doubt about something, please let us know by sending an email to email@example.com with the topic 'Urgent', so that we can take action together as soon as possible to limit potential damages.
+If you notice unusual behavior or if you have any doubts, let us know by sending an email to email@example.com with the topic 'Urgent', so that we can take action together as quickly as possible to prevent any (consequential) damage.